ZhaoOfficial/PaperNotes/Computer Graphics/Neural Volume Rendering/[Literature Review]Neural Rendering.md

 ### 1 What do the author(s) want to know (motivation)?

-Static 3D scene reconstruction and novel view synthesize.
+Static 3D scene reconstruction and novel view synthesis.

 ### 2 What did they do (methods)?